 Safety in Myanmar

 Myanmar is very safe for tourists.
 We heard from some locals that there is a non-written law which makes tourists untouchable (in a sense that tourists should not be treated badly).
-As we were explained, tourism is very important to Burmese people as a great source of at least some extra income, thus tourists are very welcomed and greatly taken care of.
+As we were explained, tourism is very important to Burmese people as a great source of at least some extra income, thus tourists are very welcomed and well taken care of.
 Obviously, the “law” should be taken with a grain of salt, but rest assured that Myanmar is a really safe place to travel.
-There are strict no-entry zones around the border areas with China and India, but no tourist would want to go there anyway.
+There are strict no-entry zones around the border areas with China and India, due to the ongoing conflicts.
+But, rarely you would wander that far off the beaten path in Myanmar.

 Make sure to get good travel insurance before visiting Myanmar.
 In case of an emergency, you will be taken to one of the few private clinics which are quite expensive.
 It’s better to travel with peace of mind.
 Just fill in the details to get your quote!